b-lukaszuk/BS_wJ_eng/contents/matrix_multiplication.md

 ```

 In mathematics by convention you denote matrices with a single capital letter.
-However, since I'm not a mathematician then I'll use the, easier to fingers,
+However, since I'm not a mathematician then I'll use the lowercase names here
-lowercase names here.
+(they are easier to the fingers).

-Matrices are quite useful in mathematics and e.g in
+Matrices are quite useful in mathematics and in everyday life, e.g statistical
-computer programs rendering graphics (chances are you used them without
+programs or programs rendering computer graphics rely on them heavily (chances
-realizing it).
+are you used them without even being aware of it).

 Anyway, here is the task.
 Read about matrix multiplication, e.g. on [Math is
 Fun](https://www.mathsisfun.com/algebra/matrix-multiplying.html) or watch a